Octogenarian Japanese climber aims for Everest record

 "If you wish strongly, have courage and endurance, then you can get to the summit of your dream," said Miura.

 He already has a new dream.
-He wants to ski down Cho Oyu, the world's sixth highest mountain at 8,201 meters (26,906 ft), also in the Himalayas.
+He wants to ski down Cho Oyu, the world's sixth highest mountain at 8,201 metres (26,906 ft), also in the Himalayas.

 "Maybe, when I become 85 years old, and if I stay alive, I want to climb and ski down Cho Oyu," Miura said.
 "It is my next dream."